-Aoristic analysis is an analytical approach to dealing with a temporal problem common with some types of recorded crime.
-In many cases, police can learn exactly when a crime occurred.
+Aoristic analysis addresses a temporal problem common with some types of recorded crime.
+In many cases, police know exactly when a crime occurred.
 Generally, the victim knows when they were robbed at gunpoint or when they were assaulted.
 Sometimes, however, this information is not known.
 For example, if a crime victim leaves their house at 8am and returns at 4pm to find their home broken into, the specific time of the crime is not known.
 It could have occurred any time in the eight hours between 8am and 4pm.

 When I first proposed aoristic analysis (with Michael McCullagh) rounding up and down to the nearest hour made the approach analytically easier; however nowadays even with relatively large data sets it is possible to round to the nearest minute and then aggregate to hours for the purposes of display.
-That is what is happening in the last graph of the figure above.
+That is what is happening in the last graph of the figure above (graph d).

 Aoristic analysis in other platforms

 Andrew Wheeler has created a useful Excel spreadsheet that will do aoristic analysis and break the output across days of the week and hour of the day.
 It requires a little data manipulation to get your data into the required format.
 It does have some basic error checking and produces good graphs, if a little fiddly.
 Recommended.
 You can access Andrew's spreadsheet and accompanying blog entry here.

 Andrew also has code to undertake aoristic analysis in SPSS.
 This code has not been tested by me, but if you want to take a look it is available here.

 Ratcliffe, JH & McCullagh, MJ (1998) Aoristic crime analysis, International Journal of Geographical Information Science, 12 (7): 751-764.